Why you need a separate current account for your small business

 While there’s no legal requirement for a separate business current account as a sole proprietor, you may be exposed to penalties if you unintentionally submit false information to HMRC.
 This can easily happen by mixing business and personal account activities together.
 Limited companies, however, are required by law to maintain a separate business account.

-A business account gives you the worry-free opportunity to start operating as a legitimate business, pay your bills and, most importantly, start accepting sales transactions from customers.
+A business current account gives you the worry-free opportunity to start operating as a legitimate business, pay your bills and, most importantly, start accepting sales transactions from customers.

-In this quick-fire guide, we’ll show you what to look for in a business current account and how to get one in minutes.
+In this guide, we’ll show you what to look for in a business current account and how to get one in minutes.

 Table of contents